McDonald's one of two new locations of interest in Hastings

 The Hawke's Bay DHB said a close contact of the positive Covid-19 case notified in Hastings on Saturday returned a positive result for Covid.

-The first case was being investigated for links to previously reported cases, and the second case was household contact of the first.
+The first case was being investigated for links to previously reported cases, while the second case was a household contact of the first.

 Testing locations can be found on the Hawke's Bay DHB website.